 Apparently, Burmese locals never get their hair cut on a Monday, Friday or on their birthday because they believe it to be unlucky.

 The terrain here is a mix of central lowlands surrounded by steep, rugged highlands.

-The international dialling code for Burma is +95
+The international dialling code for Myanmar is +95

-To purchase a few pints of local beer, remember to exchange your money for Kyat (pronounced “chat”), the currency of Burma.
+To purchase a few pints of local beer, remember to exchange your money for Kyat (pronounced “chat”), the currency of Myanmar.